EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

   probability is 1, which equals to 1 / *C*(*n*, 0), the claim holds.
 - Inductive cases:

-  - For a certail *m*-subset containing *n*, there are two different ways to generate it:
+  - For a certain *m*-subset containing *n*, there are two different ways to generate it:

     - When *i* ∈ *S*, which has the probability of (*m* - 1) / *n*,
     - Or *i* = *n*, which has the probability of 1 / *n*,